Smokey-and-the-Bandit/project-backend/README.md

 / endpoint prints simple text: Hello World!

 /hello endpoint is a form with name.
 Enter it and You will get personalized greetings :)

+#NOTES:

+If You are using infrastructure from project-infrastructure You can skip HOW TO START AND USAGE here.
+However endpoints names are importnant